esl/MongoosePush/README.md

 ```
 This part of configuration relates only to `HTTPS` endpoints exposed by `MongoosePush`.
 Here you can set a bind IP adress (option: `ip`), port and paths to your `HTTPS` `TLS` certificates.
 You should ignore other options unless you know what you're doing (to learn more, explore [phoenix documentation](https://hexdocs.pm/phoenix/overview.html)).

-You may entirely skip the `mongoose_push` config entry to disable `HTTP` API and just use this project as an `Elixir` library.
+You may entirely skip the `mongoose_push` config entry to disable `HTTPS` API and just use this project as an `Elixir` library.

 ### FCM configuration
 Let's take a look at sample `FCM` service configuration: